The closing process is the culmination of the contract—the transaction that has taken place between the buyer and the seller.

 Sometimes, though, not everyone can make it to the closing table.
 That’s okay.
 We just need to know that information as soon as possible so that we can take the proper steps to close the transaction.
 We may need to get power of attorney or put together a mail-away package in order for that closing to transpire.

-If you have any other questions about the closing process, just give us a call at 912-436-6551 or email us at firstname.lastname@example.org!
+If you have any other questions about the closing process, just get in touch by giving us a call at 912-436-6551 or email us at firstname.lastname@example.org!